thedude0606/manusoptions/DECISIONS.md

 ## Rationale for Important Decisions

-- **Schwabdev Library:** Chosen to expedite development by leveraging an existing, tested library for Schwab API interaction, rather than building a custom solution from scratch.
-This also helps in managing the complexities of the OAuth 2.0 authentication flow.
+- **`schwab_api` Library (v0.4.3):** Chosen to expedite development by leveraging an existing library for Schwab API interaction.
+Authentication will be handled using a placeholder `token.json` for initial setup, with the full interactive OAuth flow (via Playwright, handled by the library) occurring when the dashboard application is first run by the user and requires live data.
 - **Python & Pandas:** Selected for their strong data science ecosystem, making it efficient to handle and analyze financial time-series data.